Tourism & Hospitality

 - Land Use Planning

-Jacquelyn Strager is a research coordinator with the Natural Resource Analysis Center, in the Davis College.
-She works on various applied research efforts, including site specific projects in West Virginia and more regional analyses across the Mid-Atlantic Highlands and beyond.
+Jacquelyn Strager is a research coordinator with the Natural Resource Analysis Center at the Davis College.
+She works on various applied research efforts, including site specific projects in West Virginia and regional analyses across the Mid-Atlantic Highlands and beyond.
 Her project work focuses on natural resource, watershed, and environmental issues with a geo-spatial context, making use of Geographical Information Systems (GIS) and associated technologies.

 Research Expertise